sourcegraph/about/handbook/company/remote/teammate-recommended_productivity_hacks.md

 - **Search across all GSuite content with Google Cloud Search.** You can use https://cloudsearch.google.com/cloudsearch to search across Mail, Drive, Groups and Calendar, as an additional tip, you can create a custom search for it as recommended in the [Chrome](#chrome) section using `https://cloudsearch.google.com/cloudsearch/search?q=%s`.
 - Use the shortcut URLs [docs.new](http://docs.new), [sheets.new](http://sheets.new), and [slides.new](http://slides.new) for a super fast way to create new docs!
+- **Add multiple timezones to your Calendar sidebar.** On the calendar page, go to Settings > Timezone > World Clock to add additional timezone displays.

 ## Slack